Sin Fronteras - Oaxaca Summer Program

 While in Oaxaca, the students will:

-Refine Spanish language skills by taking an intensive language course
+Refine Spanish language skills by taking an intensive language course; and

 Sin Fronteras Application

-The Sin Fronteras LCOE stipend is intended to support Latinx students' training in culturally responsive social work practice with Latinx communities.
-This year, the LCOE will award about twelve $4,700 stipends to students participating in the Sin Fronteras Program.
-Applications for the Sin Fronteras and the Sin Fronteras LCOE Stipend are due by January 26, 2020.
-Awards are announced by the end of February.
+Every summer, our Center offers a limited number of Sin Fronteras LCOEBH stipends to Latinx MSW students.
+The Sin Fronteras LCOEBH stipend is intended to support students' training in culturally responsive social work practice with Latinx communities.
+Applications for the Sin Fronteras and the Sin Fronteras LCOEBH Stipend are due concurrently.